What brings you here today?

 The most important aspect of therapy is the relationship between client and therapist.
 So that you can get a feel for how we could work together, I offer a free 30 minute session where we can discuss what's brought you to therapy, and what you'd like to get out of it.
 If, after this, you'd like to continue we can then arrange our weekly sessions.

 I work online and over the phone, or can provide face to face sessions in Oxford and Stow on the Wold.
 Online and phone sessions are charged at £55 per hour.
 Face to face sessions are charged at £70 per hour.
-A discount of 10% is offered for block bookings of ten sessions.
-Discounts are also available for students, please enquire for details.
+A discount of 10% is offered for block bookings of ten sessions or if you are a student.
+I also offer additional discounts for student counsellors completing their mandatory therapy hours.
+Please contact me for details.

 About me